LibreCAD/docs/guides/drawingsetup.rst

 Pen
 ~~~

-As with many other aspects of drafting line color, thickness and type assigned to an entity, such as a line or circle are determined by drafting convention or common practices.
+As with many other aspects of drafting line color, thickness and type assigned to an entity, such as a line or circle are determined by drafting conventions or common practices.
 Within LibreCAD, the three attributes are grouped together as a "Pen":

     - **Color** - LibreCAD has 16 default colors, but supports the RGB color space (#000000 to #FFFFFF or 16,777,215 colors).
 The initial color for entities is black.
     - **Width** - The default line width is 0.00mm.
 Line widths of up to 2.11mm are supported.